Manage metadata of your digital assets

 - ID3 tags work in MP3 and mp3PRO files.

 - WAV has no tags.

-- WMA has proprietary tags that does not allow open source implementation.
+- WMA has proprietary tags that do not allow open-source implementation.

 - Ogg Vorbis uses Xiph Comments embedded in the Ogg container.

 Exchangeable image file format (Exif) is the most popular metadata format used in digital photography.
 It provides a way of embedding a fixed vocabulary of metadata properties in many file formats, such as JPEG, TIFF, RIFF, and WAV.
 Exif stores metadata as pairs of a metadata name and a metadata value.
 These metadata name-value-pairs are also called tags, not to be confused with the tagging in Experience Manager.
 Modern digital cameras create Exif metadata and modern graphics software support it.
 Exif format is the lowest common denominator for metadata management especially for images.